Macrometacorp/docs/docs/search/search-functions.md

 - **minMatchCount** (number): minimum number of search expressions that should be satisfied
 - returns nothing: the function can only be called in a [SEARCH operation](search-queries.md) and throws an error otherwise

-Assuming a View with a text analyzer, you may use it to match documents where the attribute contains at least two out of three tokens:
+Assuming a view with a text analyzer, you may use it to match documents where the attribute contains at least two out of three tokens:

 ```js
 FOR doc IN viewName